 If you would like to use any of these resources during your visit please request them whilst booking your visit.
-Any physical materials/resources detailed below can be booked before your visit.
 Please select resources that are suitable for the ages of your children.

-Resources to support our permanent or temporary exhibitions:
+Resources to support our permanent and/or temporary exhibitions:

 Red and Green cards

 To be used on Floor 1,2 or 3

 • Give the pupils 3-5 minutes to look around the galley floor they’re on – Floor 1, 2, or 3.